 - An efficient guidance-map synthesis step to explicitly introduce silhouette detail where required.
 Because guidance maps involve discrete labels and not colors, we introduce a principled Chamfer distance metric and use this throughout our texture synthesis pipeline wherever guidance maps are involved. - A fast guided texture synthesis approach.
-We substantially adapt the fast parallel approach of [LH05] to our hard-to-handle non-homogeneous input images, by introducing patch-based initialization, carefully treating repetitions in synthesis as well as the processing of patch/label boundaries during gradient transfer.
+We substantially adapt the fast parallel approach of [LH05] to our hardto-handle non-homogeneous input images, by introducing patch-based initialization, carefully treating repetitions in synthesis as well as the processing of patch/label boundaries during gradient transfer. - · A reprojection-based solution for local temporal coherence, which reuses previous frames, resynthesizes a small number of pixels in parallel, based on a distortion metric and includes Poisson stitching to handle difficult seams.